 - Use adhesive wall hooks and mounts to hang decor inside

 - Place furniture, shelving, and plants inside the container

-If you want to go even further, there are companies out there that specialize in shipping container modifications, can deliver prefabricated shipping containers, or full-on customizations and modifications.
+If you want to go even further, there are companies out there that specialize in shipping container modifications.
+They can also deliver prefabricated shipping containers, or full-on customizations and modifications.

 Picking The Best Shipping Container For the Job

 Generally, there are two different types of containers: oversized all-steel containers originally used for freight, and smaller steel or heavy-duty containers that double as storage containers.
-While smaller containers are more versatile, larger steel containers can be as big as 40 feet, they tend to be very heavy, and are best for modification projects that will be more permanent.
+While smaller containers are more versatile, larger steel containers can be as big as 40 feet, and they tend to be very heavy.

-PODS storage containers come in three sizes and two different types, offering a wide range of possibilities for non-invasive and non-permanent customizations.
-Plus, our 16-foot, 12-foot, and 7-foot weather-resistant containers are lighter and smaller than your typical shipping container.
+PODS storage containers come in three sizes and two different types, offering a wide range of unit pricing options and possibilities for customizations.
+Our weather-resistant containers are lighter and smaller than your typical shipping container.
 They are also designed to fit into a single parking space, making them ideal for temporary and mobile projects.